Armanhafiz4/Fundamental-project/README.md

 # Fundamental-project

-This project will be based on a CRUD application for a gym workouts page
+* This project will be based on a CRUD application for a gym workouts page

+* Indented
+ * list
+ * would look like
+  * this